nicolamelluso/science-novelty/README.md

 - **`3.text-embeddings`** and **`4.cosine-distance`**: Notebooks for generating text embeddings and calculating cosine similarity.
 - **`5.new-word`**, **`6.new-bigram`**, **`7.new-trigram`**, **`8.new-word-comb`**: Detailed guides for identifying new lexical elements and combinations in processed papers.

-This repository is mainly useful for users that want to perform their own subset of tasks.
-Scripts are available for different usages.
-For example:
-- If some wants to download a custom set papers from OpenAlex or search within the Zenodo repository of the corresponding paper of this repository can follow the instructions from the notebook **`1.data-collection`**
-- If some wants to preprocess the title and abstract (and the full text if available) from a custom set of papers following the procedure described in the corresponding paper of this repository can use the notebook **`2.preprocessing`**
-- If some wants to get the embeddings of a custom set papers and then calculate their cosine similarity can follow the notebooks **`3.text-embeddings`** and **`3.cosine-distance`**
-- Is some wants to identify new words, new bigrams, new trigrams and new word combs from a custom set of processed papers can use the notebooks **`5.new-word`**, **`6.new-bigram`**, **`7.new-trigram`** and **`5.new-word-comb`**.

 ### Custom Analysis
 Users are encouraged to adapt the code for their specific research needs, ensuring a flexible and customizable approach to analyzing scientific novelty and impact.
 To this end the notebooks are organized as follow: